dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-client/_index.md

 The "outbound" direction refers to the communication outbound from the Dapr runtime to your application.
 If your application doesn't use actors, secret management, configuration retrieval or workflows, the runtime will not attempt to create an outbound connection.
-This means that if your application takes a dependency on `WaitForSidecarAsync` without any of these Dapr components, it will indefinitely lock up during startup as the endpoint will never be established.
+This means that if your application takes a dependency on `WaitForSidecarAsync` without using any of these Dapr components, it will indefinitely lock up during startup as the endpoint will never be established.

 A future release will remove these methods altogether and perform this as an internal SDK operation, so neither method should be relied on in general.
 Please reach out in the #dotnet-sdk channel in Discord for more clarification as